Department of Health

 Key messages

-- Yellow fever virus is an ‘urgent’ notifiable condition that must be notified immediately to the department by medical practitioners and pathology services.
-It is subject to Australian quarantine.
-The disease must also be notified to the World Health Organization.
+• Yellow fever is an ‘urgent’ notifiable condition that must be notified immediately to the Department of Health by medical practitioners and pathology services.

 Notification requirement for yellow fever

-Yellow fever virus is an ‘urgent’ notifiable condition and must be notified by medical practitioners and pathology services immediately by telephone upon initial diagnosis (presumptive or confirmed).
-Pathology services must follow up with written notification within 5 days.
+Yellow fever is an ‘urgent’ notifiable condition.
+It must be notified by medical practitioners and pathology services to the Department of Health (the department) immediately by telephone upon initial diagnosis (suspected or confirmed).
+Pathology services must follow up with written notification as soon as practicable.

 This is a Victorian statutory requirement.